 U.S. News presents key statistics for more than 1,800 colleges and universities

 The vital statistics shown in each directory entry are explained below.
-The data were collected from the schools themselves during 2008.
+The data were collected from the schools themselves during late winter through summer 2009.
 If a college did not supply the data requested, you'll see an N/A, for "not available."
 A school whose name has been marked with the numeral 1 did not return the full U.S. News questionnaire; limited data appear.
 In some cases, data reported in previous years were used.

-Use the directory to help identify schools that meet your needs.
+The directory can help you identify schools that meet your needs.

 How competitive is the admissions process at the schools you're considering?
 Schools are designated "most selective," "more selective," "selective," "less selective," or "least selective," based on a formula that accounts for enrollees' test scores and class standing and the school's acceptance rate (the percentage of applicants who are accepted).
 The Critical Reading and Math portions of the SAT or the ACT Composite scores shown represent the range within which half the students scored.
 Twenty-five percent of students scored at or below the lower end of the range, and 25 percent scored at or above the upper end of the range.